WebAssembly/spec/spectec/test-prose/TEST.md

 - the vector type vectype matches only itself.

 Valtype_sub
-- the value type valtype matches the value type valtype' if:
+- the value type valtype' matches the value type valtype'' if:
   - Either:
-    - valtype is numtype_1.
+    - valtype' is numtype_1.
-    - valtype' is numtype_2.
+    - valtype'' is numtype_2.
     - the number type numtype_1 matches the number type numtype_2.
   - Or:
-    - valtype is vectype_1.
+    - valtype' is vectype_1.
-    - valtype' is vectype_2.
+    - valtype'' is vectype_2.
     - the vector type vectype_1 matches the vector type vectype_2.
   - Or:
-    - valtype is reftype_1.
+    - valtype' is reftype_1.
-    - valtype' is reftype_2.
+    - valtype'' is reftype_2.
     - the reference type reftype_1 matches the reference type reftype_2.
   - Or:
-    - valtype is BOT.
+    - valtype' is BOT.
-    - valtype' is valtype.
+    - valtype'' is valtype.

 Valtype_sub/num
 - the value type numtype_1 matches the value type numtype_2 if: